 Teacher Education—Primary and Secondary

-Please note: Information on this page relates to the 2014 academic year unless otherwise specified.
+Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

-- Undergraduate information
+- Undergraduate teaching qualifications

-- Primary and secondary teaching qualifications
+- Graduate and postgraduate teaching qualifications

 - How to find out more

 We can all remember a teacher who made an impact.
 If you want to make a positive difference in people's lives, and to have the satisfaction of reaching people's hearts and heads, then teaching is the career for you.